superlinked/superlinked/README.md

     api_key=os.environ["OPEN_AI_API_KEY"], model="gpt-4o"
 )

-# it is possible now to add descriptions to a `Param` to aid the parsing of information from natural language queries.
-text_similar_param = sl.Param(
-    "query_text",
-    description="The text in the user's query that refers to product descriptions.", )

 # Define your query using dynamic parameters for query text and weights.
 # we will have our LLM fill them based on our natural language query